President Donald Trump isn’t on the ballot this November, but both Democrats and Republicans are acting like he is.

 When are the midterm elections?

-How can you register to vote in the midterm elections?
+Where do I go to vote in the midterm elections?

-While your state or local election office is usually the best source of information on elections in your area, USA.gov allows voters to enter their state or territory and links to the state’s election center.
+While your state or local election office is usually the best source of information on elections in your area, USA.gov allows voters to enter their state or territory and provides links to the state’s election center.
 Many election office websites are updated frequently with any new information regarding locations and candidates.

 The U.S. Vote Foundation is another source for election dates and deadlines.